tsaopy/tsaopy.github.io/bibliography.md

 # Bibliography & other sources

+Keep in mind that this is a work in progress and the list may be modified.

 ## ODEs, Non Linear Dynamics, Anharmonic Oscillators

 - B. R. Smith Jr., "The quadratically damped oscillator: A case study of a non-linear equation of motion", American Journal of Physics 80, 816-824 (2012) https://doi.org/10.1119/1.4729440